Anti-money laundering: using new analytics technology to uncover hidden criminal networks

-Recent reports on leaked FinCEN Files shine the spotlight on weaknesses within the global anti-money laundering system once more.
+Recent reports on leaked FinCEN Files shine a spotlight on weaknesses within the global anti-money laundering system once more.
 Part 1 of this article series presents the problem of how AML processes are failing due to inefficiencies across the entire ecosystem.
-Now in Part 2, learn which solutions help financial institutions better fight fincrime as industry specialists share their insight on the best tools and technologies for AML.
+Now in Part 2, learn how anti-money laundering analytics solutions help financial institutions better fight financial crime as industry specialists share their insight on the best tools and technologies for AML.

 How can financial institutions provide a full 360-degree view of clients and suspicious transactions reported in SARs to help law enforcement agencies more quickly investigate and neutralize criminal activities?
 In addition, what if authorities could identify connections between multiple SARs and better target investigation efforts by seeing the bigger picture?

 First, advancing public-private partnerships and the sharing of information between banks would open access to new data streams that are important for more thorough investigations.
 Initiatives such as the FinCEN Exchange in the US and the Joint Money Laundering Intelligence Taskforce in the UK are showing that progress is possible in that domain.

 Next, financial institutions must commit to monitoring and reporting on high-risk suspicious activities more accurately and more comprehensively – which can only happen by better harnessing data.
 Specifically, banks need to focus on quality over quantity when it comes to SARs, aiming to deliver the most relevant, valuable information within a short timeframe.

 Today's banking technology systems, including transaction monitoring and alerts systems, are largely outdated and lack flexibility.
 They struggle to meet demand.
 A recent report confirms that as much as 85% of financial-crimes compliance and AML activities in banks remain administrative or non analytic in character (1), such as the manual collection of data.

 Anti-money laundering analytics: connecting the dots with graph technology